-Consuelo Jimenez Underwood is now represented by Ruiz-Healy Art
+Consuelo Jimenez Underwood is represented by Ruiz-Healy Art

 Publication Release